Space debris: Harpoon

+Recycling space debris

+Metal processing technologies to melt space debris and transform it into other useful form factors are developed by CisLunar Industries.
+Their system uses electromagnetic heating to melt metal and shape it into metal wire, sheet metal, and metal fuel.

+Reusing space debris

+A propulsion system dubbed the Neumann Drive has been developed in Adelaide, South Australia, and first sent into space in June 2023.
+Metal space junk is converted into fuel rods, which can be plugged into the Neumann Drive, "basically converting the solid metal propellant into plasma".
+The Drive will be used by American space companies which already carry nets or robotic arms to capture orbital waste.
+The thruster enables these satellites to return to Earth with the waste they have collected, allowing it to be melted down to make more fuel.

-Barriers
+Barriers to dealing with debris

-With the rapid development of the computer and digitalization industries, more countries and companies have engaged in space activities since the turn of the 20th century.
-The tragedy of the commons is an economic theory referring to a situation where maximizing self-interest through using a shared resource can finally lead to the resource degradation shared by all.
-Based on the theory, individuals’ rational action in space will finally lead to an irrational collective result: orbits are crowded with debris.
-As a common-pool resource, the Earth's orbits, especially LEO and GEO that accommodate most satellites, are nonexcludable and rivalry.
+With the rapid development of the computer and digitalization industries, more countries and companies have engaged in space activities since the turn of the 21st century.
+The tragedy of the commons is an economic theory referring to a situation where maximizing self-interest through using a shared resource can lead to the resource degradation shared by all.
+Based on the theory, individuals' rational action in space will lead to an irrational collective result: orbits crowded with debris.
+As a common-pool resource, the Earth's orbits, especially LEO and GEO that accommodate most satellites, are nonexcludable and rivalrous.

 To address the tragedy and ensure space sustainability, many technical approaches have been developed.
-And in terms of governance mechanisms, the top-down centralized one is less suitable to tackle the complex debris problem due to the increasing number of space actors.
-Instead, much evidence has proved that polycentric form of governance developed by Elinor Ostrom can work in space.
+In terms of governance mechanisms, a top-down centralized one is less suitable to tackle the complex debris problem due to the increasing number of space actors.
+Instead, a polycentric form of governance developed by Elinor Ostrom may work in space.
 In the process of promoting the polycentric network, there are some existing barriers needed to be dealt with.

 Incomplete data of space debris

 As orbital debris is a global problem affecting both spacefaring and non-spacefaring nations, it is necessary to be handled in a worldwide context.
-Because of the complexity and dynamics of object movements like spacecrafts, debris, meteorites, etc., many countries and regions including the United States, Europe, Russia and China have developed their space situational awareness (SSA) to avoid potential threats in space or plan actions in advance.
-To a certain extent, SSA plays a role in tracking space debris.
+Because of the complexity and dynamics of object movements like spacecraft, debris, meteorites, etc., many countries and regions including the United States, Europe, Russia, and China have developed their space situational awareness (SSA) to avoid potential threats in space or plan actions in advance.
+To an extent, SSA plays a role in tracking space debris.
 In order to build a powerful SSA system, there are two prerequisites: international cooperation and exchange of information and data.
-However, limitations still exist in spite of the substantially improving data quality over the past decades.
+However, limitations exist in spite of the improving data quality over the past decades.
 Some space powers are not willing to share the information that they have collected, and those, such as the U.S., that have shared the data keep parts of it secret.
 Instead of joining in a coordinated way, a great deal of SSA programs and national databases run parallel to each other with some overlaps, hindering the formation of a collaborative monitoring system.